yogeshmpandey/yogeshmpandey.github.io/_posts/2016-11-30-Photojourney-Shimla-Fagu.md

 image:
   background: ps_neutral.png
 ---
-In an subconcious effort to go to Himalayas whenever possible.
+In a subconscious effort to go to the Himalayas whenever possible.
 This Weekend was well spent exploring Fagu and Shimla.
 Not much of a travel tale to tell, let the photos do the job.

 <img src="http://i.imgur.com/WLcNgbp.jpg" alt="sun in shimla">

 >First Sunrays

 While Shimla was still asleep, Our bus dropped us to in the capital city.
 We asked the Locals for direction and reached the ridge and christ church adjacent to it.
-The Ridge houses the city's lifeline in terms of water reservoir, with a capacity of 10 lakh gallons of water, beneath it.
+The Ridge houses the city's lifeline in terms of the water reservoir, with a capacity of 10 lakh gallons of water, beneath it.
 The reservoir is stated to have been constructed in the 1880s.

 <img src="http://i.imgur.com/b8aTzFw.jpg" alt="The Ridge">